 There are also several ways to soothe your teething baby, including refrigerating your baby's teething ring or using a clean finger to apply pressure on the gums.
 A warm bath and gentle rocking may also help to calm and relax the child.

 It's important to note that numbing compounds containing topical benzocaine (similar to the gel used by dental professionals) are available.
 However, The U.S. Food and Drug Administration (FDA) has warned parents about the adverse, grave effects of using benzocaine for children under two years of age.
-So, it's essential to utilize other options.
+So, it's essential to utilise other options.
 As always, you should check with your child's dentist or physician before using any product for teething relief.

 Dentists recommend using a clean washcloth to gently clean your baby's mouth, even before the first tooth arrives.
 Toothpaste is not as necessary in these early stages as removing bacteria.
 Follow these tips when taking care of your baby's teeth: